mohammed-kadri/im_lonely_bot/README.md

 4. Use `tmux` or `screen` to create a persistent session.
 5. Run your bot within the `tmux` or `screen` session.

-For more detailed deployment instructions and best practices, refer to the [deployment guide](link-to-your-deployment-guide).
-(Add a link to your detailed guide if you have one.)

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request if you'd like to contribute to the project.

-## License

-(Optional) Specify the license under which your bot's code is distributed.
-For example:  MIT License

-## Credits

-(Optional) Give credit to any libraries, resources, or individuals that helped you create the bot.

-## Support

-(Optional) Provide a link to your support server or contact information.